 Do interest rates and average life expectancy change after you buy your pension?
 This no longer affects the amount of the benefit from your basic component.

 We pay part of your pension benefit from your investment component (‘benefit from your investment component’).
 In the first year, we calculate the benefit from your investment component as well as the benefit from your basic component based on several factors: your choices, your pension capital, the interest rate, average life expectancy, partner’s pension and costs.

-We calculate the amount of your investment component for each subsequent year on the basis of, for instance, the results of the investments and the current interest rate.
-As a result, the amount of your variable pension benefit changes every year.
+Moreover, we also calculate the benefit from your investment component with a fixed decrease.
 The amount of the established decrease must comply with the law.
 We check this every year.
 Only if necessary do we adjust the level of the decrease.
-This can never be higher than at the start of your pension benefit.

 Life bonus